 - The “Charge and Charter” document provides the background of the need, the authorities, vision, scope and structure of the ICLN, and the function and functional relationships of the entities which make up the ICLN.

-- The 2005 ICLN Memorandum of Agreement and 2012 ICLN Memorandum of Agreement set out the federal relationships required to establish the ICLN and describe the purpose, the authorities/limitations, as well as the commitments of the signatories.
+- The 2005 ICLN Memorandum of Agreement, 2012 ICLN Memorandum of Agreement, and the 2016 ICLN Memorandum of Agreement set out the federal relationships required to establish the ICLN and describe the purpose, the authorities/limitations, as well as the commitments of the signatories.